 If you are like me and love to start your own seeds, you are probably familiar with the usual seed starting vessels – plastic trays and pots, soil blocks, and peat pots.
-But some of the best seed starting vessels, in my opinion, can’t be purchased at a garden center.
+But some of the best seed starting vessels, in my opinion, can’t be purchased from the store.
 They actually can be made from items you probably have in your recycle bin or compost right now.

 Homemade seedling pots are a great way to re-purpose common household green and brown waste items.
 It’s a bit of an art to learn which pots are the most convenient for you to use, based on how easy they are to get or make, as well as which trays work the best for holding the most amount of pots in each sunny spot in your house.
 Here are my top five favorite ways to turn household green and brown waste into seed starting vessels.

 1. Newspaper pots

 Small seedling pots can be made by rolling doubled-up sheets of newspaper around a small jar or soup can, then securing the bottom together with tape, or by folding the paper into a square pot and stapling the edges together.
 The entire pot can be planted in the ground and will decompose.

 Tip – If you are a proponent of growing organic, use newspapers and avoid glossy advertising and magazine pages to build these pots.
 Most newspapers today use water or soy-based inks.
 Although these may contain small amounts of toxic compounds, the trace levels are not of significant toxicological concern.
 Some caution should still be used with glossy magazines, which sometimes use heavy metal based inks to produce vivid colors.

 2. Egg cartons

 Cardboard egg cartons can be used to start a dozen seedlings, and then cut apart to plant each one when it’s time to plant them in the garden.
 As with newspaper seedling pots, there’s no need to remove the plants from the pots before planting, as the cardboard will break down in the soil as the plant grows.